Heyeman/alx-backend_project/README.md

 ```
 - Checking the answers
 ```
 A similar procedure of fetching the questions based on the path parameter occurs here to filter the questions and answers.
+But the API key should have a pro plan to proceed.
 - After the questions are filtered, a hashmap consisting of question ID as a key and question answer as a value is prepared from the entered request parameters.
 - After that, by going through every question answer provided by the user, the user's answer is checked against the hashmap and the ID is deleted from the hashmap.
 - If the ID is found in the hashmap and the answer is correct, correctAnswers increases by 1, else, incorrectAnswers increases by 1 then the ID is deleted from the hashmap.